AngeloAntona/MiniLabSynth/README.md

     * *Two free knobs*: are left free for possible project updates.
     * *Single instrument volume*: allows you to modify the volume of the individual instrument, in order to equalize the overall sound better.
     * *Arp Knobs*:
-        - *Arp volume*: allows you to set the volume of the individual arpeggiator.
+        - *Arp volume*: allows you to set the volume of the arpeggiator.
         - *Arp time*: allows you to set the speed at which the arpeggio is executed.

     Each knob can be automated by mapping it to the control pedal.
 By right-clicking on any of the knobs, you can choose from the following options: